How do I order an official transcript of my academic record?

 - Graduate students: A student who receives a grade of I must complete the remaining work within the time of the next semester (whether the student is enrolled in course work or not during that subsequent semester).
-If the work is not completed within that time, the I will remain on the transcript permanently, and the course must be repeated to produce a satisfactory grad
+If the work is not completed within that time, the I will remain on the transcript permanently, and the course must be repeated to produce a satisfactory grade.

 How is a grade changed?

-The instructor must submit a written grade change form, with the appropriate approvals.
+The instructor must submit a grade change form, with the appropriate approvals.
 When approved grade changes are received by the University Registrar’s Office, the new grade is posted to the student’s academic record.
 A student can view his or her grades on mylasalle where a new grade will replace the original grade.

 How do I obtain a copy of my grades for tuition reimbursement of a particular semester?